Jon Santiago

-Jon Santiago (born April 1, 1982) is an American physician and Democratic politician who served as the Massachusetts state representative for the 9th Suffolk district from 2019 to March 2023.
+Jon Santiago (born April 1, 1982) is an American physician and Democratic politician who served as the Massachusetts state representative for the 9th Suffolk district from 2019 to 2023 and Massachusetts' Secretary of the Executive Office of Veterans' Services from 2023 to 2025.
 He ran a campaign for mayor of Boston in 2021, but withdrew from the race before the primary election.

-Santiago resigned from the legislature on March 1, 2023, after becoming Massachusetts' Secretary of the Executive Office of Veterans' Services.

 Early life and education

 Santiago was born in Mayagüez, Puerto Rico and raised in Boston and is of Puerto Rican descent.

-Enlisted in the United States Army Reserve while a medical student, Santiago is a Major in the United States Army Reserve and has been deployed overseas twice.
+Enlisted in the United States Army Reserve while a medical student, Santiago is a Major in the United States Army Reserve.
+He provided emergency medical care and led health service operations in both combat and contingency environments—supporting U.S. and allied forces across the United States Central Command (CENTCOM) area of operations.
+He was also deployed overseas twice during Operation Inherent Resolve (Syria) and Operation Spartan Shield (Kuwait).
+His military awards are Army Commendation Medal (x2) with Combat Device, the Army Reserve Components Achievement Medal, the National Defense Service Medal, the Global War on Terrorism Expeditionary Medal, the Global War on Terrorism Service Medal, the Armed Forces Reserve Medal, the Army Service Ribbon, and the Inherent Resolve Campaign Medal.

 He previously served as a volunteer community health specialist to the Peace Corps.

-Santiago graduated from Yale School of Medicine.
+Santiago graduated from The University of Texas at Austin with a BA, Religious Studies; Biology.
+The University of Washington MPH, Global Health and the Yale School of Medicine.
 He is a member of the Massachusetts Black and Latino Legislative Caucus.

 State representative

 Santiago served as the Massachusetts state representative for the 9th Suffolk district from 2019 to 2023.
 His district mostly comprises the South End neighborhood of Boston, though it also includes parts of Boston's Roxbury, Back Bay and Fenway neighborhoods.
-His 2018 victory in the Democratic primary unseated the chamber's assistant majority leader Byron Rushing, who had represented the district for 35 years, starting in 1983.
+His 2018 victory in the Democratic primary unseated the chamber's assistant majority leader Byron Rushing, who had represented the district since 1983.
 Santiago had at one time been a State House intern for Rushing before challenging him to his seat.

 Santiago continues to serve as an attending physician in emergency medicine for the Boston Medical Center, arguing that such a job informs his legislation, especially when it comes to matters of public health like the opioid epidemic.

 Santiago resigned from the legislature on March 1, 2023, after being appointed by governor Maura Healey to become Massachusetts' Secretary of the Executive Office of Veterans' Services.